pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 :pencil2: Apply these same questions to PCs 3 and 4.

-In [Episode 4](04-admixture.md), we will explore a different numerical analysis technique that makes very different assumptions about the genotypes, and as a result it yields different insights about hidden patterns in the data.
+:white_check_mark: In [Episode 4](04-admixture.md), we will explore a different numerical analysis technique that makes very different assumptions about the genotypes, and as a result it yields different insights about hidden patterns in the data.